dazemc/-flask_networkmanager-/README.md

-send and received wifi credentials with flask
+send and receive wifi credentials with flask, apk will be added to releases.